Ira Allen Chapel: Additions and maintenance

 In early 1982, each of the four of the clocks on the tower had been displaying different times.
 The University commissioned Pat Boyden (UVM class of 1967) to rebuild the clock mechanism and replace the clock hands with a lighter aluminum material.
 Boyden further donated new hour and minute markings for the clocks.

 During 1984-1986, major improvements totaling 30,000 square feet were made to the Ira Allen Chapel and Billings Library building, forming a combined Ira Allen–Billings Student Center.
 A wing was constructed abutting the south transept of the Ira Allen Chapel at the basement level.
 The roof of the wing serves as a patio adjoining the chapel to Billings.
 An additional building known as the Campus Center Theatre was constructed, which abuts part of the north transept of the Chapel.
 The back entrance of the theatre is accessible from the rear vestibule of Ira Allen Chapel.
 The roof of the entryway serves as an open terrace and also connects the two buildings together.
 It is accessible from the back of the auditorium (i.e. the first floor) of Ira Allen Chapel and from stairways from the east, and the north.
 The front entrance of the Campus Center Theatre faces north toward Colchester Avenue.
 These additions were designed by the architectural firm Shepley, Bulfinch, Richardson, and Abbott.

 Subsequently, the basement of the Ira Allen Chapel was converted into a production area for the Vermont Cynic newspaper, the Aerial yearbook, and the Burlington Review publication.
 The chapel was further outfitted with theatrical lighting, an enlarged stage area, and additional fire exits.
 Also during this period, a new carillon was installed, replacing the 1953 instrument.
-The new instrument had a range of almost four full octaves which were played from a two-tiered keyboard located in the chapel's choir loft.
+The new instrument had a range of almost four full octaves comprising 40 pitched tuning rods, which were played from a two-tiered keyboard located in the chapel's choir loft.

 In 1990, an extensive rehabilitation project of the bell tower took place, which consisted of stabilization and repainting of the tower and the belfry.

 During the autumn of 2018, the original 32 foot spanish cedar columns of the main facade were removed and disposed due to deterioration; and the Barre granite stairway was demolished for refurbishment.
 The university attempted to replace the columns with replicated steel support pillars encased in fiberglass.
 However, as the university's historic structures were subject to the Vermont Act 250 land use statute, the Natural Resources Board, acting as the State's enforcement agency issued a letter ordering the university to cease construction work in January 2019; after six steel columns had been erected, but installed with only the leftmost four fiberglass sheaths (without any of the capitals or bases).
-Pending a mitigation agreement with the Vermont Division for Historic Preservation to address the substantial disparity of the replacement building materials from the original materials, and the subsequent approval of the Act 250 District Coordinator, the project remains in stasis.
+After the issuance of a mitigation agreement with the Vermont Division for Historic Preservation to address the substantial disparity of the replacement building materials from the original materials, and the subsequent approval of the Act 250 District Coordinator, the project was completed by installing wooden sheaths around the steel pillars during the spring of 2020.